AdobeDocs/workfront.fr-FR/help/quicksilver/planning/fields/formula-fields.md

 source-git-commit: 7580c7638c9e4d0f9aa53d208d9773fa1524ab54
 workflow-type: tm+mt
 source-wordcount: '424'
-ht-degree: 15%
+ht-degree: 86%

 ---

-# Champs de formule - Aperçu
+# Vue d’ensemble des champs de formule

 <!--update the metadata with real information when making this available in TOC and in the left nav - below-->